James Grimston, 2nd Earl of Verulam: Cricket and other sport

-Verulam played first-class cricket as a right-handed batsman.
+Verulam played as a right-handed batsman.
 He was mainly associated with Marylebone Cricket Club (MCC), making 21 appearances from 1830 to 1849.
 In contemporary scorecards to 1845, he was given as Lord Grimston.
 He was also a supporter of the boxing arts and in the early 1850s, he and his brother Robert frequented middleweight champion Nat Langham's Rum Pum-Pas club, a dining and boxing establishment in Westminster popular with the aristocracy.

-Several members of his family were first-class cricketers: three of his brothers Edward, Robert and Francis all played, as did his nephews Walter Grimston and Lord Hyde.
+Several members of his family were cricketers: three of his brothers Edward, Robert and Francis all played, as did his nephews Walter Grimston and Lord Hyde.

 Folklore Society

 Verulam was the first President of the Folklore Society, serving in the role between 1878 and 1879.
 It has been suggested that Verulam - like the second and third Presidents of the Society, Frederick Lygon, 6th Earl Beauchamp and George Byng, 3rd Earl of Strafford - was not a folklore scholar but lent his patronage to the Society through the efforts of W. J. Thoms, Director of the Society but known to Verulam as deputy librarian of the House of Lords.